 Cladding - The Failure of Building Regulations

-There is a similar problem in building inspection where many private sector companies have been approved, since 1997, to carry out building regulation inspections on behalf of developers - such inspections having previously been conducted by public officials.
-Local officials were thus competing for work with the private sector and will have adopted their approach accordingly.
+There is a particular problem in building inspection where many private sector companies have been approved to carry out building regulation inspections on behalf of developers - such inspections having previously been conducted by public officials.
+Local authority officials were thus competing for work with the private sector and will have adopted their approach accordingly.
 The head of RBKC's building control told the Grenfell inquiry that he regarded his office as "being part of the team" which included the developers.
 And prime Grenfell contractor Rydon told the Inquiry that they did not themselves employ anyone responsible for ensuring compliance with building regulations Instead, they relied on Building Control who charged a fee to examine every application.
 Rydon's view, therefore, was that they were paying Building Control to provide a service - an interesting attitude to have to a regulator!

 The Guardian's Robert Booth drew attention in September 2018 to numerous examples of inadequate inspection, one of which forced the expulsion of the residents of a recently completed block of flats in Manchester.
 Faults included French windows opening onto thin air and inadequate smoke ventilation.

 Peter Apps' published a very helpful Deregulation Timeline in 2021.